-Athena Lao helps manage Fulbright- South and Central Asia for the Institute of International Education.
+Athena Lao helps manage the Fulbright Program for South and Central Asia at the Institute of International Education.
 She holds an A.B. in Classics from Harvard University and an M.S.Ed. in International Educational Development from the University of Pennsylvania Graduate School of Education.
 Athena served as a Fulbright English Teaching Assistant for 3 years at Ezikova Gimnazia “Akademik Lyudmil Stoyanov” in Blagoevgrad, Bulgaria.
 During that time, she co-founded BEST with five other Fulbright ETAs and started her school’s award-winning English language speech and debate team.
 She served as the first Chair of the BEST Board of Directors from 2015-2017.
 Athena loves the enthusiasm of BESTies, speech and debate, Bulgarian cuisine, and a good horo.

 Ettie (Tzvetelina) Nikolova graduated from Cornell University with a B.A. in Government and Russian Literature.
 After graduation, she lived in the Republic of Georgia, Taiwan, and Bulgaria, where she taught English at Bertolt Brecht Language Academy (located in the best city in Bulgaria- Pazardzhik).